Infineon/TARGET_CY8CPROTO-064B0S3/README.md

 ## Overview

-CY8CPROTO-064B0S3 PSoC 64 SecureBoot Prototyping Kit is a low-cost Prototyping Kit based on PSoC 64 SecureBoot MCU to enable customers to prototype and design with the PSoC 64 SecureBoot device.
+CY8CPROTO-064B0S3 PSoC 64 Secure Boot Prototyping Kit is a low-cost Prototyping Kit based on PSoC 64 Secure Boot MCU to enable customers to prototype and design with the PSoC 64 Secure Boot device.

 ![](docs/html/board.png)